 - Important independent media outlets have been liquidated or coerced into serving the government

-- Public service media allow minimum space to voices other than the government
+- Public service media allow minimum space to voice other than the government

-- Most advertisements by the state and its enterprises are placed with pro-government media
+- Most advertisements from the state and its enterprises go to pro-government media

-Public media, including the National Radio, the National Television, the Duna Television, and the Hungarian Press Agency, are governed by a body called the Public Service Public Foundation (Közszolgálati Közalapítvány).
+Public media, including the National Radio, the National Television and the Hungarian Press Agency, are governed by a body called the Public Service Body (Közszolgálati Testület).

-Public TV broadcasts on four channels, while public radio uses three channels.
-Their main source is the state budget.
-According to Eurostat-Cofog data, with 0.3% of the GDP, in 2018 and 2019 Hungary spent one of the highest shares on public media in Europe.
+Public TV broadcasts on six channels, while public radio uses seven channels.
+Their main source is the (generous) state budget.

-Linear audio-visual media (television) must broadcast European works in over 50%, and Hungarian works in over 33% of their time, and at least 10% of European and at least 8% of Hungarian works must be ordered from independent producers.
-On-demand media has a minimum quota of 25% European and 10% Hungarian works.
-Public media must broadcast European works in over 60% and Hungarian works in over 50% of their air time and at least 15% of these works must be ordered from independent producers.
+Linear audio-visual media (television) must broadcast European works in over 50%, and Hungarian works in over 33% of their time, and at least 10% of European, and at least 8% of Hungarian works must be ordered from independent producers; On-demand media the minimum quota is 25% European and 10% Hungarian works; and public media must broadcast European works in over 60%, and Hungarian works in over 50% of their time, and at least 15% of these must be ordered from independent producers;

-Radio stations must broadcast Hungarian musical works at least 35% of time, of which at least 25% should be less than 5 years old.
+Radio stations must broadcast Hungarian musical works in at least 35% of time, at least 25% of which should be more recent than 5 years old.

 Complementing the above measures that protect Hungarian culture, at one point the Media Act promotes cultural diversity: “Linear media service providers with significant market power shall ensure that at least one quarter of the cinematographic works and film series originally produced in a language other than Hungarian, broadcast between 7 pm and 11 pm, shall be available in their original language, with Hungarian subtitles.”

-Despite the advances of the Internet, about half of Hungarians still regularly watch television, especially the two leading commercial channels.
-The four channels of the national television network (this includes a sports channel) and a variety of thematic, movie and entertainment channels are lagging behind.
+Despite the advances of the Internet, about half of Hungarians still regularly watches television, especially the two leading commercial channels.
+The four channels of the national television (this includes a sport channel) and a variety of thematic, movie and entertainment channels are lagging behind.

 Comments are closed.